 To achieve this, the support of $p(x^{(i)})$ is also taken as an input to the QMCI algorithm: this is given as the value that the first point of the distribution corresponds to, $x_l$ and the spacing interval, $\Delta$.
 It is also useful to express the maximum value of the support of the distribution, $x_u = x_l + (2^{N_i} - 1) \Delta$.

-In order to obtain a quantum advantage using the QMCI method in this paper, we further require that $f(x)$ is continuous, has continuous first derivative and bounded piecewise-continuous second and third derivatives over the support of $p(x^{(i)})$.
+In order to obtain a quantum advantage using the QMCI method in this paper, we further require that $f(x)$ is continuous, has continuous first derivative and bounded piecewise-continuous second and third derivatives over the support of $p(x^{(i)})$ (`the support of $p(x^{(i)})$' meaning $x_l \leq x^{(i)} \leq x_u$).
 QMCI can be achieved by constructing a matrix $A = R (P \otimes I)$ where